aseldawy/CS167/Labs/Lab3/CS167-Lab3.md

    scp -J [UCRNetID]@bolt.cs.ucr.edu [PATH_TO_COMPILED_JAR_FILE] cs167@class-###.cs.ucr.edu:~
    ```
    Note: class-### is the hostname of your virtual machine.

-   Alternatively, if you setup your Visual Studio Code envrionment correctly, you can just drag and drop the file to the home folder using its interface.
-Also, if your config file is setup, you can run this simpler command:
+   *Alternative 1:* if you setup your Visual Studio Code envrionment correctly, you can just drag and drop the file to the home folder using its interface.

+   *Alternative 2:* if your config file is setup correctly, you can run this simpler command:
    ```shell
    scp [PATH_TO_COMPILED_JAR_FILE] cs167:~
    ```